 Stranger and stranger.

-I went back to the motel room, but Scott wasn’t in his room.
+I go back to the motel room, but Scott isn’t in our room.
 I found him in the coffee shop, talking with an older man.
-He was getting picked up.
-I walked up to them.
+He’s getting picked up.
+I walk up to them.

 “This is Fred.
 He’s from Charlotte.”

-He carefully looked me over, then figuring I was safe, too, propositioned both of us.
+He carefully looks me over, then figuring I was safe, too, propositions both of us.

 “Y’all wanna come back to my room and make twenty bucks apiece?”

 Once in the parking lot, I grabbed him by the collar.

 “Listen, asshole, We’re both fifteen.
 It’s a crime to proposition us.
 Scott, go call the police.”

 Scott just stands there, staring.
 The salesman turns white as a ghost.